 Remember Maslow?
-Speak to your audience’s need for self-esteem and standing in their community or office, and watch the read rate skyrocket.
-Assuming your audience has their basic needs met (food, shelter, etc) it’s safe to say they’re ready for a self-esteem boost to help bring them one step closer to self-actualization.
-And if you can trigger that in your headline, you’ve got ‘em.
+Speak to your audience's need for self-esteem and standing in their community or office, and watch the read rate skyrocket.
+Assuming your audience has their basic needs met (food, shelter, etc.), it's safe to say they're ready for a self-esteem boost to help bring them one step closer to self-actualization.
+And if you can trigger that in your headline, you've got them.

-Don’t.
-Just don’t.
-No matter how strong the desire to just get people to click through to your content, do not use clickbait-y headlines.
-If a person sees a sensational headline and clicks through, then they find a standard, boilerplate piece of content instead, they’re never coming back.
+Don't.
+Just don't.
+No matter how strong the desire is to get people to click through to your content, do not use clickbait-y headlines.
+If a person sees a sensational headline and clicks through, then they find a standard, boilerplate piece of content instead; they're never coming back.

-Headlines need to be written to draw attention and styled to hold on to it.
-Now it’s time to experiment with your own headlines.
-For extra credit, try combining styles to really have an impact:
+Now it's time to experiment with your headlines.
+For extra credit, try combining styles to have an impact: